 And again, any sneakers will do.
 Classic Keds are always cute.

 With the right accessories, your capsule will feel much more varied.
 I always travel with scarves, and included two of my favorites here.
 Mix in one fabulous belt by Sézane, and garnish with a pretty necklace which makes it easy to dress up for evening.
 My necklace is a souvenir from a trip to India.
 Anything fun will do!

-My belt was also a recent purchase – it’s the Artemis by Sezane.
-It comes in many wonderful colors and the lack of holes makes it really versatile.
-Try belting it overtop of a button-down shirt as I did below for evening.
+The Artemis Belt by Sézane comes in many wonderful colors and the lack of holes makes it really versatile — it can be worn higher or lower.
+Try belting it overtop of a button-down shirt as I did for an evening outfit.